ValerianGregoire/px4_portfolio/README.md

 # Overview
 ## About myself
-I am a aeronautical engineering student from IPSA in Paris, currently conducting my end of studies internship in a laboratory.
+I am an aeronautical engineering student from IPSA in Paris, currently conducting my end of studies internship in a laboratory.
 Throughout my studies, and mostly during internships and through associative work, I have come to learn to use multiple tools for the design and automation of UAVs.

 Although I had the opportunity to participate in multiple UAV design challenges, the results never met my expectations due to reasons outside of my control.
 These shortcomings led me to decide to remake a project similar to the UAV design challenges on my own.